 When buying a new barrel, ensure that it does not affect the balance of your shotgun adversely.
 Often, longer barrels are heavier and make the gun difficult to balance and shoot effectively.
 That’s why hunters who use longer barrels often modify them by boring the barrels.

-These are recommendations for the best remington 870 barrels:
+These are our recommendations for the best barrels for the remington 870:

 Reviews of the Best Remington 870 Barrels

 Here are some of our top picks for the Remington 870 barrels.
 Let’s see why they made out list and what makes them stand out compared to other models.

 This 18” cylinder bore barrel fits 12 gauge Remington 870 3’’ guns, and has a bead sight.
 It weighs 2.59 lbs and is available in black.
 It has a fixed choke, so swapping out chokes is not possible.
 The barrel is designed to fit Remington 870 Express guns.
 This smooth bore barrel can handle rifled slugs and all kinds of shots.

 - Easy to install

 This barrel isn’t fancy but will get the job done if you want to upgrade an old shotgun, giving it a new lease on life.
 It is suitable for home defense and hunting, though the short barrel won’t have the accuracy of a longer barrel.

 This 12 gauge 18.5’’ barrel comes with a matte finish and manganese parkerized, with a fixed choke.
 It fits shotguns with a 2 ¾” to 3” chamber, but is not threaded for choke tubes.
 It has an external type magazine cap retainer and a front bead.
 The barrel weighs 2.11 lbs. and comes in black.
 With this, the barrel only allows 2 ¾” or shorter shells, and can shoot both slugs and shot.